Upper GI Endoscopy

 before the procedure.

-- Your doctor will give you instructions on how to prepare your bowel for the test.
+- Your healthcare provider will give you instructions on how to prepare your bowel for

+the test.
 You may be asked to take a laxative, an enema, or a rectal laxative suppository.
-Or

 - If you have a heart valve disease, you may be given disease-fighting medicines (antibiotics)